jonbeckett/internet_radio_m3u/readme.md

 The script creates a CSV of country codes, and a file for each country code with the MP3 radio stations in that country.

-The included M3U files were generated on 2023-11-11.
+The included JSON and M3U files (zipped) were generated on 2023-11-11.

 Feel free to modify!